Generic name: Isocarboxazid

 Lower Seizure Threshold

 Because Marplan lowers the convulsive threshold in some animal experiments, suitable precautions should be taken if epileptic patients are treated.
-Marplan appears to have varying effects in epileptic patients; while some have a decrease in frequency of seizures, other have more seizures.
+Marplan appears to have varying effects in epileptic patients; while some have a decrease in frequency of seizures, others have more seizures.

 Drugs that lower the seizure threshold, including MAO inhibitors, should not be used with Amipaque® (metrizamide, Sanofi Winthrop Pharmaceuticals).
 As with other MAO inhibitors, Marplan should be discontinued at least 48 hours before myelography and should not be resumed for at least 24 hours postprocedure.